First Responder – Alumni Resources

 If you have unpaid course fees, or if any course requirements are incomplete, your certificate will be processed once these are resolved.
 Please contact us if you have any questions.

-Your EMALB practical FR assessments can be conducted at Coast Wilderness Medical Training, or at any EMALB-recognized FR training provider.
+1. Your EMALB practical FR assessments can be completed at Coast Medical Training, or at any EMALB-recognized FR training provider.
 If you haven’t already done this, contact us to schedule your assessments.

 Your Practice Resources